Lydia Yinger, LMFT

 If you’re here, something in you already knows the current way isn’t working.

-Change doesn’t come from pushing harder.
-It begins with self-compassion—and learning to relate to yourself differently.
+Change doesn’t come from pushing harder - it begins with self-compassion—and learning to relate to yourself differently, with gentleness, humor, love, and respect.

 Therapy can help you come home to yourself.